 Any prohibited items found in a learner's possession as a result of a search will be confiscated.
 These items will not be returned to the learner.
 Prohibited items include mobile phones (during school hours), electronics, cigarettes, vapes, lighters, drugs, alcohol, drug paraphernalia, pornography, sharps, weapons, or items that could be used as weapons.
+This list is not exhaustive.

 We will also confiscate any item that is harmful or detrimental to school discipline.
-These items will be returned to learners after discussion with senior leaders and parents, if appropriate.
+These items will be returned to learners after discussion with senior leaders and parents/carers, if appropriate.